FSFTN/Internet-Org-Spoof/README.md

 ### Note

-If you are not comfortable with the installation process or sass you can still work on the project by simply creating a css file inside `css` directory and include that in the appropriate html file.
+If you are not comfortable with the installation process/sass/guard/kola you can still work on the project by simply creating a css file inside `css` directory and include that in the appropriate html file.
+Simply clone the repo and start working on it.